featurevisor/featurevisor/docs/sdks/create.md

 Featurevisor is a programming language agnostic feature management solution meant to be used anywhere as long as you have an SDK for it. {% .lead %}

-While the project comes with a few different [SDKs](/docs/sdks/) supporting different programming languages, you can also create your own to support languages that we don't support yet.
+While the project comes with a few different [SDKs](/docs/sdks/) supporting different programming languages, you can also create your own to contribute to the growing ecosystem.

-## Prerequisites
+## Prior reading

 You are highly recommended to read the following pages before creating a new SDK.